 The 1st place winner will receive a $500 scholarship and their school's art/photography class will also receive $500.
 The first-place photograph will also be featured on the cover of the firm's annual Thanksgiving card – sent to over 7,000 of the firm's clients and colleagues.
 The 2nd place winner will receive a $300 scholarship, and the 3rd place winner will receive a $200 scholarship.

 We are committed to making this contest as accessible as possible for students and teachers.
-If you have any questions or hiccups while trying to submit photographs, please do not hesitate to contact Anna Morse at 315-701-6388 or AMorse@bhlawpllc.com.
+If you have any questions or hiccups while trying to submit photographs, please do not hesitate to contact us at BHMarketing@bhlawpllc.com

 By entering the Bousquet Holstein High School Photography Contest, student photographers approve and authorize Bousquet Holstein PLLC to publish, print, display, and distribute photographs in Bousquet Holstein printed publications, photo contest materials, social media, internal office galleries, and the firm's website.
 Participation in the contest is voluntary, and therefore, understood that the use of student images on social media, publications, marketing materials, holiday cards, and websites produced by Bousquet Holstein PLLC is also voluntary, and students will receive no financial compensation.